whippet-code/creative_prompts/README.md

 ### Build

-Fix / test save/comp routes / functions. ----- add / remove prompt completed in prompt document. (add / remove prompt from user document)
+Fix / test save/comp routes / functions. ----- add / remove prompt completed in prompt document. (add / remove prompt from user document) need to think about how to handle the user document, only need user id, saved and completed prompt array.
+Can i do it in the saveNfav comp?
+Passing user data as promps is making updating the array tricky? how do props affect state? (need to look into this)

 Enable JWT auth / isAdmin / loggedin etc in the backend to protect routes from just typing in the url